Inventory Management for Restaurant Admins.

 by clicking "Inventory Management" > then "Add a Product"

 This automatically opens a fillable form made-up of adjustable widgets. each widget has input fields.
-Widgets were the building blocks (
+Widgets were the building blocks (atomic design concept)

 Sample of Widget with input fields